-- Budget transfer requests of \$5,000 or less require approval by the department head and authorization by the Director of Budget Office and the Director of Financial Services; and - Budget transfers between \$5,001 and \$50,000 require the City Manager's approval.
+- Budget transfer requests of \$515,000 or less require approval by the department head and authorization by the Director of Budget-Office and the Director of Financial Services; and - Budget transfers between \$515,001 and \$50100,000 require the previously stated approvers as well as the Director of Financial Services, and the City Manager's (or City Manager's Designee)approval.
 The transfers, however, must be made within the same office or department within a distinct fund.
-Where the budget transfer is the result of the creation of accounts and transfer of funds necessitated by the creation or amendment of a division within a department or the creation or amendment of a special office within the Office of the City Manager, the City Manager may approve the budget transfer without Commission action.
+Where the budget transfer is the result of the creation of accounts and transfer of funds necessitated by the creation or amendment of a division within a department or the creation or amendment of a special office within the Office of the City Manager, the City Manager (or City Manager's Designee) may approve the budget transfer without Commission action.
 All administrative budget transfers are documented and tracked in the City's financial management system.